ionelmc/python-manhole/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-Manhole could always use more documentation, whether as part of the official manhole docs, in docstrings, or even on the web in blog posts, articles, and such.
+manhole could always use more documentation, whether as part of the official manhole docs, in docstrings, or even on the web in blog posts, articles, and such.